sedegah/passman/readme.md

 # Password Manager

-A simple terminal application to store, search, and generate passwords.
+A terminal application to store, search, and generate passwords.

 ## How to Run